 We will be releasing training videos from Nathalia Melo weekly, check back next week for the next episode in the series!

 Okay so let’s talk about travel and fitness…

-Do not stay up all night to get a good a nap in on the plane.
+Do not stay up all night to get a good nap in on the plane.
 This just increases jet leg by knocking your circadian sleep rhythm even more out of whack, and don’t drink bloody marys until you pass out!
-This will just lead to dehydration and a groggy post flight experience.
+This will just lead to dehydration and a groggy post-flight experience.

 If you do not have time for a preflight workout, consider walking to the gate instead of taking the train the whole way, and don’t just walk – Speed Walk.
 You won’t even look foolish it happens all the time in the airport.

-Once you arrive to your gate, do a little stretching, do what you’re comfortable with and consider a focus on your calves, quads and hammies.
-For those less self-consciousness, get jiggy with it and do birds of paradise (if you can).
+Once you arrive at your gate, do a little stretching, do what you’re comfortable with and consider a focus on your calves, quads, and hammies.
+For that less self-consciousness, get jiggy with it and do birds of paradise (if you can).
 The point is your body will stagnate after several hours of immobility and dehydration so get your stretching in before takeoff.
 Once on the flight, pound water.
 Bring a water bottle just empty it out before security or better yet drink it down before security confiscates it.
-This will keep you hydrated but also and this is important it will give you motivation to move a lot during the flight.
-While sleeping on flight is a feat that is the center of so much jealousy it is over rated.
+This will keep you hydrated but also and this is important it will give you the motivation to move a lot during the flight.
+While sleeping on a flight is a feat that is the center of so much jealousy it is overrated.
 This will come as no surprise passing out on the plane is not great for your neck, shoulders, or back.
-For super long flights do the best you can but for flights that are only only a few hours do some work, and move … a lot.
+For super long flights do the best you can but for flights that are only a few hours do some work, and move … a lot.

 Learn more about our hemp-infused products at Arcanum.

 Want to learn neat stuff about CBD, hemp, general health and wellness, and receive the occasional coupon code?
 Join our newsletter subscription!
 We promise we won't blow up your inbox with !